yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] Need to provide API for an external electric field (w.o. using a velocity gauge?)

+- [ ] Make the new bdist.redistribute_col_to_row and
+  bdist.redistribute_row_to_col consistent with the existing AlltoallForward / AlltoallBackward (e.g. used in MultSpinor)

+- [ ] Rename the awkward 'a3' in Hamiltonian and spinor to e.g. psiNew?

+- [ ] Cleanup the AddMultSpinorEXXDF7 routine using the ScaLAPACK class.
+  Remove the descriptors and contexts floating around.
+Decide whether to keep other EXXDF routines

+- [ ] Utilities to NumVec to clean up the spinor:

+    a. fine to coarse / coarse to fine grid
+    b. element-wise product of two arrays (given by pointers) added to the third array. add to blas?

+- [ ] HSE calculation should not start with HSE w.o. exchange, this can create some instabilities.
+Instead it should start from e.g. PBE calculations (check QE's implementation)

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.

 Meeting memos
 ====================